Starmie: Mega Evolution

 Eurogamers Connor Makar noted that Mega Starmie, compared to other new Mega Evolutions, had been discussed substantially more as a result of its appearance.
 Shepard reported that a week after Z-As release and the design had received a "wave of backlash", players had begun to find the design endearing, commenting that it had "reached the "so bad it's good" status".
-Following Mega Starmie's reveal, the Pokémon became the subject of memes and shitposts on social media, with fans creating fan art of the design to mock or to express support such as by depicting Mega Starmie with buff legs; fan art was even created by the Spanish social media account of fast-food chain KFC.
-Other people used the opportunity to create alternate designs of Starmie's mega form, in particular leaning into the space aspect of Starmie, with journalists such as Richman and Coulson thinking they were an improvement over the original and were disappointed the fans design couldn't become a reality.
+Following Mega Starmie's reveal, the Pokémon became the subject of memes and shitposts on social media.
+Online artists created fan art of the design to mock or to express support, such as by depicting Mega Starmie with buff legs; fan art was even created by the Spanish social media account of fast-food chain KFC.
+Its status as a meme was even alluded to by The Pokémon Company.
+On April Fools' Day 2026, The Official Pokemon YouTube channel broadcast a 10 hour livestream of Mega Starmie running through a psychedelic environment with upbeat music playing in the background, with Tea Pudding from Inside Games attributing the livestream as a promotion of the Mega Starmie ex trading card.

+Other artists used the opportunity to create alternate designs of Starmie's mega form, in particular leaning into the space aspect of Starmie, with journalists such as Richman and Coulson thinking they were an improvement over the original and were disappointed the fans design could not become a reality.
 In Japan, fans made art of the creature running or wearing stockings, or by comparing / fusing Starmie with the demons Decarabia and Kaiwan from the Persona and Shin Megami Tensei series.
-Both journalists and fans commonly compared its design to a scene in The SpongeBob SquarePants Movie, in which Patrick Star is depicted with long legs and fishnets.
+Additional fan art was created following its appearance in Pokemon Champions, where artists depicted it as being extremely muscular or gorilla-like.
+This was due to Mega Starmie's change in the game from focusing on using psychokinetic special attacks and instead using physical attacks, with commentors on social media joking that it had become "muscle-brained".
+Both journalists and fans commonly compared its design to a scene in The SpongeBob SquarePants Movie, in which Patrick Star is depicted with long legs and in fishnet leggings.
 Fans have also compared the design to the Starmen from EarthBound, Starro from DC Comics and Starman from the Kirby series.
 Shepard believed that Mega Starmie's legs made it "easy to graft onto just about anything."
 According to Evan Lambert, Mega Starmie had earned a queer icon status online, with queer cosplayers and drag queens dressing up as and designing outfits based on it, as well as being used in memes referencing movies such as The Devil Wears Prada.
 Lambert described Mega Starmie as a "symbol of resistance" due to it becoming a breakout star despite it initially being rejected by society.